Jamshid-Ganiev/ADAS-Undergraduate-Research/README.md

 - **perspectiveWarp()**: Performs a perspective warp by defining 4 points around the lane area, creating a bird's-eye view for accurate lane curvature detection.
 Note that the warp parameters may need adjustment for different camera angles or videos.

+### Lane Detection, Curve Fitting & Calculations

+#### plotHistogram()
+Generates a histogram for the bottom half of the image to identify the starting positions of the left and right lanes.
+The peaks in the histogram indicate these positions.

+#### slide_window_search()
+Uses a sliding window approach to detect lanes and their curvature.
+Starting from the histogram results, it positions boxes on the lanes, moving upward to the top of the frame.
+It fits a second-degree polynomial to obtain a curve in pixel space.

+#### general_search()
+Building upon the results from `slide_window_search()`, this function fills an area around the detected lanes and performs a second-degree polynomial fit.
+A yellow line is drawn accurately representing the lanes.
+This line aids in measuring lane curvature, which is crucial for steering angle prediction.

+#### measure_lane_curvature()
+Uses `np.polyfit()` with pixel-to-meter conversion factors (`xm_per_pix` and `ym_per_pix`) to convert lane data from pixel space to meter space for curvature calculations.

+### Visualization and Main Function

+#### draw_lane_lines()
+Visualizes the detected lanes by filling them with green color and representing the lane center with a yellowish color.
+This function also calculates the vehicle's lateral offset.

+#### offCenter()
+Calculates the vehicle's offset using the `pts_mean` variable and displays it in meter space.

+#### addText()
+Adds text to the final image, providing relevant information.

+#### main()
+The main function orchestrates the sequence of function calls, including the video processing loop.